GuanhuaWang/MachineLearning/README.md

 Some simple machine learning functions are implemented

 ## Functions that we implemented
-Markup : * Logistic Regression
+* Logistic Regression
 * Feed Forward Nerual Network